mdumke/tealeaf_exercises/blog/lesson 2.3.md

 # Securing controller actions

-Once user authentication and session login are setup, it is important to restrict access to sensitive controller actions.
+Once user authentication and session login are set up, it is important to restrict access to sensitive controller actions.
 Two common concerns are that certain actions should only be performed by users that are logged in and certain other actions should only be performed by users that own a resource.
 In both cases, restricting access is usually implemented in a before_action hook.
 As an example, we might want to only allow logged in users to vote on a post, so in the respective controller (e.g. posts or votes), we can specify `before_action :require_user, only: [:vote]`.
 Or as another example, if we only want to allow users that wrote a post to edit it, we could put `before_action :require_same_user, only: [:edit, :update]` at the top of the posts controller.
 How the require_same_user method looks depends on the context and how the user is determined, in the user controller where we've already setup a @user instance variable it might look like this:

     def require_same_user
       if current_user != @user